openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Preview and confirm that your photo is clear, and can be used to verify that you are the same person as in the photo ID.

+..
+SS Confirm User Photo

 If you are satisfied that your photo is clear, click **Confirm User Photo**.
 If you are not satisfied that picture is clear, click **Retake User Photo** to try again.

 =================================================
-Answer the Proctored Exam Questions
+Return to the edX Browser and Start Your Exam
 =================================================

 When you have completed all the verification steps, you see a page confirming that your proctored exam is starting.

-You must not close this browser dialog.
+..important:: You must not close this browser page until you have finished your exam.

+.. image Your Proctored Session Has Started

 Return to the browser window where you were accessing the exam on edx.org, and :ref:`take the exam <SFD Taking a Proctored Exam>`.